EmpowerPlastic/empowerchain/docs/tokenomics/overview.md

 ## Emission distribution (or: block rewards)

-At launch the block rewards will simply be 75% to stakers and 25% to the community pool - with the community pool being a placeholder for the tokens to be distributed (if governance decides to do so) to the different purposes outlaid in the final block reward plan:
+At launch, the block rewards will simply be 75% to stakers and 25% to the community pool - with the community pool being a placeholder for the tokens to be distributed (if governance decides to do so) to the different purposes outlaid in the final block reward plan:

 ![final-block-rewards.png](./final-block-rewards.png)

-Once we have implemented the final block rewards they will focus on the following areas:
+Once we have implemented the final block rewards, they will focus on the following areas:
 - Incentivizing stakers
 - Incentivizing usage of the network
 - Incentivizing development of the network